firebase/friendlyeats-android/steps/index.lab.md

 ## Secure your data
 Duration: 05:00

 So far we have not considered the security of this application.
 How do we know that users can only read and write the correct own data?
-Firestore datbases are secured by a configuration file called [Security Rules](https://firebase.google.com/docs/firestore/security/get-started).
+Firestore databases are secured by a configuration file called [Security Rules](https://firebase.google.com/docs/firestore/security/get-started).

 Open the `firestore.rules` file, you should see the following: